nest/ode-toolbox/doc/index.rst

 Acknowledgements
 ----------------

-Logo due to Konstantin Perun.
+Logo design by Konstantin Perun and Charl Linssen.

 This software was initially supported by the JARA-HPC Seed Fund *NESTML - A modeling language for spiking neuron and synapse models for NEST* and the Initiative and Networking Fund of the Helmholtz Association and the Helmholtz Portfolio Theme *Simulation and Modeling for the Human Brain*.